luojiahai/luojiahai/README.md

 👋 Hi there.

 - 🤔 My personality is INTJ.
 - 🔭 I am a software developer.
-I am striving to live life.
 - 🌱 I like eating, cooking, and grocery shopping.
-- 📫 How to reach me: `luo [at] jiahai.co`
+- 📫 How to reach me: `luo[at]jiahai.co`

 <!--
 **luojiahai/luojiahai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.